 Economic Performance

-The performance of the Polish economy has been generally good but is now mixed.
-Growth rates recovered quickly after the pandemic-related decline due to several anti-crisis shields, from about -2.2% in 2020 to a projected growth of 4.0% of GDP for 2022, according to the EBRD Transition Report.
-GDP per capita continues to grow and was at $38,135 in 2021, with a total GDP of $674,048.3.
-This development is relatively sustainable insofar as it rests on solid domestic consumption, high consumer confidence and relatively low unemployment (decreasing from 3.5% in 2019 to 3.1% in 2021), as well as improved tax collection.
-However, the inflation rate rose tremendously from 2.1% in 2019 to 10.2% in March 2022 and up to 17.9% in October 2022.
-In addition, the war in Ukraine created new problems for Poland.
-These include social spending for Ukrainian refugees, expenditures for defense, insecurity regarding economic development due to security threats and the necessity of redirecting energy production and import routes.
+The performance of the Polish economy has generally been good.
+Growth rates varied slightly after the strong rebound from the pandemic-related decline (-2.2% in 2020).
+Growth was 5.3% in 2022 and is projected at 3.2% for 2024, according to the European Bank for Reconstruction and Development (EBRD) Transition Report.
+GDP per capita continues to rise and was $49,464 in 2023, with a growth rate of 0.5%.
+This development is relatively sustainable insofar as it rests on solid domestic consumption, high consumer confidence and relatively low unemployment (down from 3.1% in 2021 to 2.9% in 2024), as well as improved tax collection.
+However, inflation surged from 2.1% in 2019 to 14.4% in 2022, then to 11.5% in 2024.
+In addition, the war in Ukraine has created new challenges for Poland.
+These include social spending for Ukrainian refugees, defense expenditures, uncertainty about economic development due to security threats and the need to redirect energy production and import routes.

 Output strength